Helm Install

 Authentication

-• create: Whether to create a secret.
+• postgrest.db_auth_secret.create: Whether to create the Secret.

 Shared volume